About

-Michael W. Bell is a composer, sound designer, and spatial audio researcher whose work bridges cinematic scoring, ambient sound design, and immersive technologies.
-As founder of Bell Creative Labs and its label imprint, Aurora Eclipse Productions, his music has been heard in films, television, and international exhibitions, with releases spanning nineteen projects — including solo albums, collaborations with SkyQuaker and Iceni, and the newly-formed ProtoVoid.
-He is currently completing a PhD in Experiential Soundtracks, exploring how spatial and object-based audio technologies such as Dolby Atmos reshape contemporary composition.
+Michael W. Bell is a composer, sound designer, spatial audio researcher, and lecturer whose work bridges cinematic scoring, ambient sound design, and immersive technologies.
+As the founder of Bell Creative Labs LLC and its label division, Aurora Eclipse Productions, his music has featured in films, television, and international exhibitions, with a catalogue spanning twenty projects — including Void: A Sonic Pilgrimage (2025), solo albums, collaborations with SkyQuaker and Iceni, and the newly formed ProtoVoid.

-Film & TV: Composer for short films, documentaries, and trailers including Francis, Blanket, One Day, and Fragments.
+Film & TV: Scores for short films, documentaries, and trailers including Francis, Blanket, One Day, and Fragments.

 Awards: Fragments (Winner, Best Soundtrack, Out of the Can Festival 2020) · Blanket (Nominee, Best Score, Views of the World Festival 2016) · Æ Har Det Bare Bra (3rd Place, Innsbruck Nature Film Festival 2013).